About me

 A photo of Andrea (Didi) Gardner standing next to a microscope and a fluorescent image

-An NIH F31 research fellow pursuing a Ph.D. in Biomedical Engineering at The University of Texas at Austin under the mentorship of Dr. Amy Brock.
+I am an NIH F31 fellow pursuing a Ph.D. in Biomedical Engineering at The University of Texas at Austin under the mentorship of Dr. Amy Brock.
+My work is specifically focused on creating and applying novel tools in systems biology to reveal the impact of intercellular interactions and cell-cell fusion in cancer progression.

 Research philosophy